Full SDK

 .

+You should only use one option to enroll a card.
 To enroll alternative payment methods, you have to use the Lite SDK.

 After enrolling a payment method, you can use the vaulted token to perform payments.
 To access information about the payment methods enrolled by each user, you can use one of the following endpoints: